Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 convert our "blocking" `fib` function to a non-blocking suspending function that runs the computation in the background thread by using [run] function to change its execution context to [CommonPool] of background threads.
 Notice, that `fib` function is now marked with `suspend` modifier.
-It does not block the coroutine that it is invoked from anymore, but suspends its execution when the computation in background thread is working:
+It does not block the coroutine that it is invoked from anymore, but suspends its execution when the computation in the background thread is working:

 <!--- INCLUDE .*/example-ui-blocking-0[23].kt